yqlbu/hikariai-web/web/content/blog/27-CKA-CKAD-Prep.md

 ## Conclusion

-I worked hard to crack both certifications in the first attempt, and I’m happy I was able to complete this personal challenge.
-I hope that this article can be useful for someone else aiming at passing the CKA and the CKAD, feel free to connect with me and drop me a PM for any questions.
+I worked hard to crack both certifications on the first attempt, and I’m happy I was able to complete this personal challenge.
+I hope that this article can be useful for someone else who also aims at passing the CKA and the CKAD, feel free to connect with me and drop me a PM for any questions.
 To challenge myself again, passing the CKS has become one of my objectives in 2023.
 Let see how it goes.

 ---